Australia's CBA hit with class action suit over money-laundering rule breaches

 The lawsuit by law firm Maurice Blackburn against the nation’s biggest lender follows one by the federal agency AUSTRAC, which has accused it of more than 53,000 breaches of anti-money laundry rules - breaches which have exposed it to billions in dollars of fines.

-The bank said in a statement that it planned to vigorously defend itself against the class action suit.

-The bank’s stock has lost roughly 8.5 percent since AUSTRAC announced its civil lawsuit against CBA in August.
-CBA shares were up 0.5 percent in Monday afternoon trade, in line with the broader market.
+The bank’s stock is down 8.5 percent since AUSTRAC announced its civil lawsuit against CBA in August.
+CBA shares were up 0.7 percent by mid-morning on Monday, in line with the broader market.

 Reporting by Byron Kaye; Editing by Edwina Gibbs